 - Floating rates (due to market volatility) are still a big risk and protocols are exploring fixed-rate products or integrations with emerging lending protocols focusing on fixed-rate/fixed-term products.

-- Lending protocols are looking to move beyond crypto-assets as collateral and exploring real estate and other TradFi assets
+- Lending protocols are looking to move beyond crypto-assets as collateral and exploring the real estate and other TradFi assets

-- The DeFi leaders are also becoming cross-chain, which could make the underlying settlement / infrastructure layer (Layer 1: Ethereum, BSC, Solana) become less important for end users.
+- The DeFi leaders are also becoming cross-chain, which could make the underlying settlement/infrastructure layer (Layer 1: Ethereum, BSC, Solana) become less important for end-users.
 A similar thing happened to the Internet 20 years ago where most of the value capture happened in the upper Application layers (instead of TCP/IP).

 Disclosure: This report is not investment advice, it is strictly informational.
-Do not trade or invest in any tokens, companies or entities based solely upon this information.
+Do not trade or invest in any tokens, companies, or entities based solely upon this information.
 Any investment involves substantial risks, including, but not limited to, pricing volatility, inadequate liquidity, and the potential complete loss of principal.
-Investors should conduct independent due diligence, with assistance from professional financial, legal and tax experts, on topics discussed in this document and develop a stand-alone judgment of the relevant markets prior to making any investment decision.
+Investors should conduct independent due diligence, with assistance from professional financial, legal, and tax experts, on topics discussed in this document and develop a stand-alone judgment of the relevant markets prior to making any investment decision.
 Albaron Ventures abides by a No Trade Policy for the assets listed in this report for 3 days following its public release.
-At the time of publication, Albaron Ventures owns COMP, AAVE and MKR through its exposure within the sDEFI index.
+At the time of publication, Albaron Ventures owns COMP, AAVE, and MKR through its exposure within the sDEFI index.
 This article is a summary of the full analysis that was performed.